 The Advanced Anti-Radiation Guided Missile (AGM-88E) is deployed by the US Navy, US Marine Corps and Italian Air Force.

 The missile was granted Milestone C approval for Low Rate Initial Production (LRIP) in September 2008.
-The Independent Operational Test and Evaluation (IOT&E) commenced in summer 2009.
+The Independent Operational Test and Evaluation (IOT&E) commenced in the middle of 2009.

 By September 2011, the US Navy completed 40% of planned operational test flights, accumulating over 150 hours of missile operating time.
 It fired a total of four missiles at actual and simulated threat targets and emitters during the IT and IOT&E in 2011.
-The system maturity and reliability of the AARGM were checked in over 200 Beech King Air flight tests and 58 Captive Carriage FA-18 tests conducted against a wide range of targets.
+AARGM’s system maturity and reliability were checked in more than 200 Beech King Air flight tests and 58 Captive Carriage FA-18 tests conducted against a wide range of targets.